 But if you’re visiting with your family, it’s a good idea to spend a day in Cane Garden Bay, where you’ll find restaurants and rental shops with kayaks and snorkeling equipment to entertain the kids.

 And if you’re searching for something luxurious and private, pay a visit to Loblolly Bay on the island of Anegada.
 For those of you who want to take the feeling of seclusion to the extreme, head to the uninhabited, tiny island off the southeastern coast of Jost Van Dyke – Sandy Cay.
 This is a nature preserve that’s only accessible by boat, making it a perfect escape and an ideal place for a romantic swim.

-Last but not least, you might want to check out Deadman’s Beach as it might even be the most picturesque beach in all of the BVI.
+Last but not least, you might want to check out Deadman’s Beach as it might even be the most picturesque beach in all of the BVI, and one of the most beautiful beaches in the Caribbean.
 The crescent-shaped stretch of sand is lined with palm trees along its entire length, and is the perfect spot for an afternoon picnic or a stroll along the sand during sunset.